 - If you are not following an AIP or Paleo protocol, legumes, hemp and sesame seeds, and nuts are also a good source.

-- You can also get zinc from a high-quality multivitamin or zinc supplement.
+- You can also get zinc from a high-quality multivitamin.

 Now that you know the key nutrients for anxiety and depression, let’s talk about how (and why!) to test for them!